-Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation contracted out service.
-The Council is responsible for handling all complaints and liaising with third parties as necessary.
+Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation third parties as necessary.
 5.6 When a complaint is logged at Stage 1 or escalated to Stage 2, landlords must set out their understanding of the complaint and the outcomes the resident is seeking.
 The Code will refer to this as "the complaint definition".
 If any aspect of the complaint is unclear, the resident must be asked for clarification.
 YES Policy: When we receive a complaint at Stage 1 or 2, we will: - Acknowledge the complaint - Contact you to ensure we have listened and understand the complaint when further clarification is needed When a case is allocated at both stage one and stage two, checks are undertaken regarding the complaint outline, as well as the outcomes that the resident is seeking to resolve the matter.
 When the complaint is assigned an email is sent to the resident which states what the Council understands the complaint to be about and who will be dealing with it 5.7 When a complaint is acknowledged at either stage, landlords must be clear which aspects of the complaint they are, and are not, responsible for and clarify any areas where this is not clear.
 YES Thank you for contacting us about your concerns.
 Your complaint is in the Local Resolution stage of our Complaints Procedure which aims to resolve your concerns within 10 working days.
 If you require any special assistance or support to communicate with us then please let us know.
-Kind regards, Complaints Team Dear XXX The first acknowledgement is an auto-generated template used for ALL complaints across the Council (not just Landlord-related complaints).
+Kind regards, Complaints Team Dear XXX We need further information before we can consider your complaint/review request.
+Please provide the following (this is editable) The first acknowledgement is an auto-generated template used for ALL complaints across the Council (not just Landlord-related complaints).
 The case is allocated to a complaints officer who will then assess the extent of the complaint.
 If the officer has any queries about the complaint then they can send an email via the system to the resident asking for clarification.
 The resident can respond via a link.
-If the officer assesses that aspects of the complaint are not a
+If the officer assesses that aspects of the complaint are not a complaint but a service request or something that the landlord is not responsible for then the officer will send an email to the resident to